Straight-tusked elephant: Anatomy

 The body, including the pelvis, of P. antiquus was broad relative to extant elephants.
 The forelimbs, particularly the humerus, and the scapula are proportionally longer than those of living elephants, resulting in a high position of the shoulder.
 The head represents the highest point of the animal, with the back being somewhat sloped though irregular in shape.
 The spines of the back vertebrae are noticeably elongate.
 The tail was relatively long.
 Although not preserved, the body was probably only sparsely covered in hair, similar to extant elephants, and probably had relatively large ears.

 The skull is proportionally both very wide and tall.
 Like many other members of the genus Palaeoloxodon, P. antiquus possesses a well-developed growth of bone at the top of the cranium above the nasal opening called the parieto-occipital crest, originating from the occipital bone of the skull roof which projects forwards and overhangs the rest of the skull.
 The crest was probably an anchor for muscles, including the splenius, as well as an additional muscle layer that wrapped around the top of the head, called the "extra splenius".
 The latter was likely similar to the "splenius superficialis" found in Asian elephants.
 The crest likely developed to support the very large size of the head, as the skulls of Palaeoloxodon are the largest proportionally and in absolute size among proboscideans.
 Two morphs of P. antiquus were previously thought to exist in Europe on the basis of differences in the parieto-occipital crest, one more similar to the South Asian Palaeoloxodon namadicus.
 These differences were shown to be age-related (ontogenetic variation), with the crest being more pronounced in older individuals, as well as due to distortion during fossilisation (taphonomic variation).
 P. antiquus differs from P. namadicus in having a less stout cranium and more robust limb bones, and in lacking a teardrop-shaped indentation behind the eye socket (infraorbital depression).
 The premaxillary bones (which contain the tusks) are fan-shaped and very broad in front view.
 The tusks are very long relative to the size of the body and vary from straight to slightly curved.
 The teeth are high crowned (hypsodont), with each third molar having approximately 16–21 lamellae (ridges).
+As is typical for elephantids, the morphology of the limb bones is undistinctive and difficult to tell apart from other elephantids like mammoths.